jingyuanli001/RFR-Inpainting/README.md

 ```
 python run.py --data_root data/images --mask_root data/masks --model_path checkpoints/g_10000.pth --test --mask_mode 2
 ```
+The RFR-Net for filling smaller holes is added.
+The only difference is the smaller number of pixels fixed in each iteration.
+If you are fixing small holes, you can use that version of code, to gain some speep-up.
 ## Training procedure
 To fully exploit the performance of the network, we suggest to use the following training procedure, in specific